IBM/aspera-cli/README.md

         --password=VALUE             User's password
-        --validator=VALUE            Identifier of validator (optional for central) --asperabrowserurl=VALUE     URL for simple aspera web ui --sync-name=VALUE            Sync name
-        --default-ports=ENUM         Use standard FASP ports or get from node api (gen4): no, [yes] --node-cache=ENUM            Set to no to force actual file system read (gen4): no, [yes] --root-id=VALUE              File id of top folder when using access key (override AK root id) --dynamic-key=VALUE          Private key PEM to use for dynamic key auth
+        --validator=VALUE            Identifier of validator (optional for central) --asperabrowserurl=VALUE     URL for simple aspera web ui --default-ports=ENUM         Gen4: Use standard FASP ports (true) or get from node API (false): no, [yes] --node-cache=ENUM            Gen4: Set to no to force actual file system read: no, [yes] --root-id=VALUE              Gen4: File id of top folder when using access key (override AK root id) --dynamic-key=VALUE          Private key PEM to use for dynamic key auth